List on Bids44 →

 Essential Checks

-5. Power Cord and Plug: Examine the entire length of the power cord for any cuts, fraying, exposed wires, or signs of heat damage.
-Check the plug pins for any burn marks or looseness.
+7. Power Cord and Plug Inspection: Examine the power cord for any cuts, fraying, or exposed wires.
+Check the plug pins for burn marks or bending, which indicate overheating or poor connection.

 Insider Checks